hhbo62/splash-painter/README.md

 1. Make a new folder called splash-painter
 2. [Download](https://github.com/hhbo62/splash-painter) all files AS-IS into the splash-painter directory
 3. Make sure you have pygame installed (pip install pygame)
-4. Open main.py and run.
+4. Open main.py in a python IDE and run.
 5. A window with the program should open up